Sarat Chandra Chattopadhyay: House of Chattopadhyay

-After returning from Burma, Chattopadhyay stayed for 11 years in Baje Shibpur, Howrah.
+After returning from Burma, Sarat Chandra stayed for 11 years in Baje Shibpur, Howrah.
 Then he made a house in the village of Samta, in 1923, where he spent the later twelve years of his life as a novelist.
 His house is known as Sarat Chandra Kuthi.
-The two-storied Burmese style house was also home to Sarat Chandra's brother, Swami Vedananda, who was a disciple at Belur Math.
+The two-storied Burmese style house was also home to Sarat Chandra's brother, Swami Vedananda.
 His and his brother's samadhi are within the house's compound.
-Trees like bamboo and guava planted by the renowned author still stand tall in the gardens of the house.
+Trees like bamboo and guava planted by the author still stand tall in the gardens of the house.